fastapi/fastapi/docs/tutorial/cookie-params.md

-You can define Cookie parameters the same way you define `Query` and `Path` parameteres.
+You can define Cookie parameters the same way you define `Query` and `Path` parameters.

 ## Import `Cookie`